Supabase RLS Policy Review Prompts for Auth and Roles

 10. Role-based policy audit

 If this schema uses role columns (admin, member, viewer), audit role policies: (1) Are roles read from a profile table or a JWT claim?
-Pick one — mixing is a footgun, (2) Do admin-only mutations check role inside the policy, or only in the app?
-(3) Is there a way to escalate role via UPDATE on profiles?
+Pick one; mixing is a footgun.
+(2) Do admin-only mutations check role inside the policy, or only in the app?
+(3) Can a user escalate their own role via UPDATE on the profiles table?
 List findings.

 11. Migration policy diff review